-But, for potential clients or those who only see you once in a blue moon — it’s always good to get endorsements through research and other entities such as the media (called third party endorsements) to support and back up the efficacy of your work.
+But, for potential clients, or those who only see you once in a blue moon — it’s always good to get endorsements of the efficacy of massage by using research and other entities such as the media (called third party endorsements) to support and back up how valuable your work is.

 It’s always best to let others ‘sell’ you, than for you to try to sell yourself!

 For example, here is a link to a short article that is easy (and effective) for you to share with your clients to remind them of the value you provide through your massage.
 The research is from the Annals of Internal Medicine, so it is real science-backed!

 Every month there are more references to, and studies done in this country and others, that show the benefits of some aspect of the services you provide.
 You will want to capitalize on them and use them to show other potential and current clients!

 We can talk ’till the cows come home about how great massage is, or how important it is to be drinking water and staying hydrated, or eating well, exercising, what-ever… but people need to be convinced of it.
 When you let them see, for example, that Public National Radio is reporting on it… well then, they will probably think, “there certainly might be something more to this ‘massage-stuff’”.

 If you see or hear about a local or famous celebrity, expert, or politician, for example, receiving massage and how it is helping them in some way — You want to make reference to it. (‘Social Proof’ refers to seeing that other people (just like you or who are in an enviable position) are doing it.
 People believe it shows that if so-and-so is doing it, it must be good.)